DanhouLi/danhouli.github.io/_pages/research.md

   .container {
     flex-grow: 1 !important;
   }

-  /* Nudge the right-side menu buttons to perfectly align with other pages */ nav .navbar-collapse, nav .navbar-nav {
-    margin-right: -3.9px !important; /* Increase this to push buttons further left, or decrease to push right */ }

   /* Dial back the navigation name nudge */ nav .navbar-brand {
-    margin-left: 7.7px !important; /* Try 0px first.
-If it needs a tiny push, try 2px or 3px */
     font-weight: 400 !important;
   }